alejo14171/Visual-Graphs/README.md

 # Visual-Graphs
 Visual graphs is a Python 3.9+ application that let you create nodes and arists for making a graph.
-Also, it ley you verify if the graph is bipartite, connected, eulerian, amog others.
+Also, it let you verify if the graph is bipartite, connected, eulerian, among others.
 Last but not least, An heuristic is implemented for coloring the nodes of the graph.

 # How does it work
 Visual-Graphs work on Tkinter using an educational graphics library called graphics (from Jhon Zelle: graphics.pdf (wartburg.edu))